Quick Start

 git add . # Add all changed files

-git commit -m "Commit message" # Commit changes in the staging area and add a commit message
+git commit -m "Commit message" # Commit the changes in the staging area and note the commit information

 git log # Display detailed commit history